S. dissimilation of dental spirants; [{θð}Sθ] > [{θð}Ss]

 usahtie “inducement to do wrong”; S. úthaeth > dissimil. úthaes {úsaeth} (VT44/30).

 Tolkien wrote (and deleted) úsaeth after úthaes, indicating he was unsure which th would dissimilate, but eventually decided it was the following th.
-There is another example of this dissimilation with the feminine suffix -eth:
+Another example of dissimilation is the feminine suffix -eth:

 thindā.
 Q thinda/sinda.
 S thenn. ...
 Masculine singular ending referring to persons or animals was -on, or after n -or: thennor, pl. -yn, -yr.
 Feminine -eth, after ð, th -es, pl. -ith, -is [emphasis added]. thennon, thenneth/s, thennyn. pl. †thinn, thendrim, thennath (PE17/141).

-There are other examples of similar but distinct dissimilations:
+There are other examples of various dissimilations elsewhere in Tolkien’s writings:

 Aranrúth and Hadhod are dissimilations of a preceding dh, but probably represent an inhibited sound change rather than an induced change.
 The Noldorin example Hadhafang shows a change of th to f (or dh to v) rather than to s, perhaps because the sounds were intervocalic.
 The example mallos [< *malthǝloth] indicates the dissimilation was relatively early, before the lth became ll; hat-tip to Ellanto for pointing out this last idea to me (originally deduced by Vyacheslav Stepanov and Elaran).

-Regarding the possible example sammath, it is more dubious because there are other examples where the class plural suffix -ath does not cause dissimilation, as seen in the class plural form thennath given above (PE17/141), as well as thoronath the class plural of thoron “eagle” (S/243).
-Thus it seems this sound change was no longer active in Sindarin, and affected only older words, not newer inflections.
+Regarding the possible examples of sammath and certhas, these are less clear because there are other examples where the class plural suffix -ath does not cause dissimilation, as seen in the class plural form thennath given above (PE17/141), as well as thoronath the class plural of thoron “eagle” (S/243).

 Conceptual Development: Words both beginning and ending with th are fairly common in Gnomish, so it seems unlikely this sound change applied to the earliest conceptual stages of the language.
 Whether it affected Noldorin is unclear; I have yet to find an example one way or the other.